Password writeback overview

-Password writeback allows you to configure Azure AD to write passwords back to your on-premises Active Directory.
-It removes the need to set up and manage a complicated on-premises self-service password reset solution, and it provides a convenient cloud-based way for your users to reset their on-premises passwords wherever they are.
-Password writeback is a component of Azure Active Directory Connect that can be enabled and used by current subscribers of Premium Azure Active Directory Editions.
+With password writeback, you can configure Azure Active Directory (Azure AD) to write passwords back to your on-premises Active Directory.
+Password writeback removes the need to set up and manage a complicated on-premises self-service password reset (SSPR) solution, and it provides a convenient cloud-based way for your users to reset their on-premises passwords wherever they are.
+Password writeback is a component of Azure Active Directory Connect that can be enabled and used by current subscribers of Premium Azure Active Directory editions.

 Password writeback provides the following features:

-- Zero delay feedback - Password writeback is a synchronous operation.
-Your users are notified immediately if their password did not meet policy or was not able to be reset or changed for any reason.
+- Provides zero-delay feedback: Password writeback is a synchronous operation.
+Your users are notified immediately if their password did not meet the policy or could not be reset or changed for any reason.

-- Supports resetting passwords for users using AD FS or other federation technologies - With password writeback, as long as the federated user accounts are synchronized into your Azure AD tenant, they are able to manage their on-premises AD passwords from the cloud.
+- Supports password resets for users that use Active Directory Federation Services (AD FS) or other federation technologies: With password writeback, as long as the federated user accounts are synchronized into your Azure AD tenant, they are able to manage their on-premises Active Directory passwords from the cloud.

-- Supports resetting passwords for users using password hash sync - When the password reset service detects that a synchronized user account is enabled for password hash sync, we reset both this account’s on-premises and cloud password simultaneously.
+- Supports password resets for users that use password hash sync: When the password reset service detects that a synchronized user account is enabled for password hash sync, we reset both this account’s on-premises and cloud password simultaneously.

-- Supports changing passwords from the access panel and Office 365 - When federated or password synchronized users come to change their expired or non-expired passwords, we write those passwords back to your local AD environment.
+- Supports password changes from the access panel and Office 365: When federated or password synchronized users come to change their expired or non-expired passwords, we write those passwords back to your local Active Directory environment.

-- Supports writing back passwords when an admin reset them from the Azure portal - Whenever an admin resets a user’s password in the Azure portal, if that user is federated or password synchronized, we’ll set the password the admin selects on your local AD, as well.
-This is currently not supported in the Office Admin Portal.
+- Supports passwords writeback when an admin resets them from the Azure portal: Whenever an admin resets a user’s password in the Azure portal, if that user is federated or password synchronized, we’ll set the password the admin selects in local Active Directory as well.
+This functionality is currently not supported in the Office admin portal.

-- Enforces your on-premises AD password policies - When a user resets their password, we make sure that it meets your on-premises AD policy before committing it to that directory.
-This includes history, complexity, age, password filters, and any other password restrictions you have defined in your local AD.
+- Enforces your on-premises Active Directory password policies: When a user resets their password, we make sure that it meets your on-premises Active Directory policy before we commit it to that directory.
+This review includes checking the history, complexity, age, password filters, and any other password restrictions that you have defined in local Active Directory.

-- Doesn’t require any inbound firewall rules - Password writeback uses an Azure Service Bus relay as an underlying communication channel, meaning that you do not have to open any inbound ports on your firewall for this feature to work.
+- Doesn’t require any inbound firewall rules: Password writeback uses an Azure Service Bus relay as an underlying communication channel.
+You don't have to open any inbound ports on your firewall for this feature to work.

-- Is not supported for user accounts that exist within protected groups in your on-premises Active Directory - For more information about protected groups, see Protected Accounts and Groups in Active Directory.
+- Is not supported for user accounts that exist within protected groups in on-premises Active Directory: For more information about protected groups, see Protected accounts and groups in Active Directory.